When an end-user completes a verification transaction, the details are displayed in a transaction report.

 When available, session information can be visually compared to the address on the ID, or to subsequent sessions, as a check against suspicious activity.

 Berbix logs status changes on all transactions, and all watermark removals.
-These are stored on a per-transaction basis.
+These are stored on a per-transaction basis, and may also be accessed on the Logs page.

 © Berbix Inc. All rights reserved.